Campus-wide Orientation for New TAs and Readers

 (SEE BELOW FOR A TENTATIVE LIST OF WORKSHOPS AND DESCRIPTIONS)

-Tentative List of Workshop and Descriptions offered by UCSB faculty, TAs, and professional staff.
+Tentative List of Workshop and Descriptions offered by UCSB faculty, and experienced TAs

 TEACHING PROBLEM SOLVING